-Any obligations (holds) to the college must be satisfied before a student can select courses for the upcoming semester.
+Any obligations (holds) to the college must be satisfied before a student can register for the upcoming semester.

-Returning students must meet with their faculty advisor to receive their alternate PIN number and create a schedule for the upcoming semester.
+Continuing SUNY Morrisville students must meet with their faculty advisor to create a schedule for the upcoming semester and receive their alternate PIN number for registration.
 Incoming freshmen will have their first semester schedule created by the Office of Campuswide Advising and incoming transfer students will have their first semester schedule created by their school office.

 The resources below will assist you with scheduling.

 Students will have access to online registration according to the following schedule.

 Online Scheduling for Spring 2024